-The Chief Executive Officer endeavours to reach consensus among the Members of the Executive Committee on the matters discussed at the Executive Committee meetings.
-In the event a consensus is not reached, the Chief Executive Officer is entitled to decide the matter.
-If there is a fundamental or significant disagreement with respect to any undecided matter, the dissenting Executive Committee Member may request that the Chief Executive Officer submit such matter to the Chairman for his opinion.
+The Executive Committee members are responsible to jointly contribute to the overall interests of the Group, in addition to each member's individual operational or functional responsibility.
+In their management of the operations of the Airbus Group, the CEO and the Executive Committee are overseen and supported by the Board and in particular by the Chairman.
+The Chief Executive Officer endeavors to reach consensus among the members of the Executive Committee.
+In the event a consensus cannot be reached, the Chief Executive Officer is entitled to decide the matter.
+Such decision shall be binding on the members of the Executive Committee.
+If there is a fundamental or significant disagreement with respect to any undecided matter, the dissenting Executive Committee member may request that the Chief Executive Officer submit such matter to the Chairman for his opinion.